 Diamonds and total internal reflection

 In 1919 Marcel Tolkowsky found that if a diamond was cut too deep or too shallow then light would escape out of the sides or bottom of the diamond instead of reflecting back upwards through the top of the diamond.

-He found that if the diamonds were cut at the correct angle to use total internal reflection and he found you could greatly improve the brilliance, fire and sparkle of a diamond.
+He found that if the diamonds were cut at the correct angle to make use of total internal reflection, you could greatly improve their brilliance, fire and sparkle.

 This understanding of total internal reflection has been used ever since when cutting diamonds.

-The correct way to cut a diamond so all the light reflects back upwards.
+The correct way to cut a diamond so that all the light reflects back upwards.
 The angle of incidence must be greater than the critical angle to create total internal reflection.

 Even from the sides the diamond, if cut correctly, can reflect the light upwards.